Getting started with off camera flash photography

 Disadvantage of radio transmitters

-The disadvantage of radio transmitters for triggering off camera flash is that using them in TTL mode (Through The Lens) isn’t necessarily an option, especially with the cheaper brands.
+The disadvantage of using radio transmitters to trigger a flash is that you can’t always them in TTL mode (Through The Lens), especially with the cheaper brands.

 If you’re using transmitters made by the same brand as your camera, TTL is possible.